opensrp/opensrp-client-core/README.md

    * Mothers
    * Services Provided

-The sync classes can be found in `org.smartregister.sync`
+The service classes can be found in `org.smartregister.services`